mwassarm/CSCI373_FinalProject/README.md

 **Max_Age**:The selected value is the maximum age for players to be considered for a breakout. default=27

 **Max_War**:The maximum previous season WAR to be considered.
 Players with higher WARs are not typically considered breakout players. default=3

+We have adhered to the honor code in this assignment